hai-gen/2022/cfp.md

 * User research on needs & algorithmic requirements for co-creative systems, perceptions of human-AI co-creative systems, trust of co-creative tools & artifacts, and/or implications for HCI theories
 * Lessons learned from computational art & design and generative design, and how these impact research

 All papers will undergo a single blind peer review (i.e. author names and affiliations should be listed).
 If accepted, at least one of the authors must attend the workshop to present the work.

 A workshop summary will be included in the ACM Digital Library for IUI 2022.
-Although papers and demos are not part of the archival ACM IUI proceedings, we intend to publish them online at CEUR: [http://ceur-ws.org/](http://ceur-ws.org/)
+Although papers and demos are not part of the archival ACM IUI proceedings, they will be published as part of a joint workshop proceedings through [CEUR](http://ceur-ws.org/) or a similar organization.

-Please submit your papers & demos to EasyChair: [https://easychair.org/conferences/?conf=haigen2022](https://easychair.org/conferences/?conf=haigen2022)
+Please submit your papers & demos to EasyChair by <strong>January 3, 2022 AoE</strong> <a href="https://time.is/Anywhere_on_Earth" target="_blank"><span class="icon"><i class="fas fa-clock"></i></span></a>: [https://easychair.org/conferences/?conf=haigen2022](https://easychair.org/conferences/?conf=haigen2022)